SkyrilHD/VoodooPS2-ALPS/README.md

 # VoodooPS2-ALPS

+### VoodooPS2-ALPS is now part of [acidanthera's VoodooPS2](https://github.com/acidanthera/VoodooPS2), please [use it](https://github.com/acidanthera/VoodooPS2/releases) instead!
+This repo is archived for history tracking.

 This new VoodooPS2 kext, made for ALPS touchpads, adds support for Magic Trackpad 2 emulation in order to use macOS native driver instead of handling all gestures itself.

 This driver is a fork of DrHurt's VoodooPS2 repo with included fixes by 1Revenger1.